KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Layout-Article.md

-### ...customize a localized Pro service
+### ...customize a localized layout service

 Service that inherit ``KeyboardLayout/StandardLayoutService`` can use ``KeyboardLayoutService/tryRegisterLocalizedService(_:)`` or the ``Keyboard/Services`` convenient ``Keyboard/Services/tryRegisterLocalizedLayoutService(_:)`` function to register a custom service for a certain locale.

-For instance, this is how you could make KeyboardKit Pro use a custom service for ``Foundation/Locale/german``:
+For instance, this is how you could make KeyboardKit Pro use a custom layout service for ``Foundation/Locale/german``:

 ```swift
 class MyCustomGermanService: KeyboardLayout.ProLayoutService.German { ... }